Hyundai Sonata Insurance Rates

 Rates are averaged for all Hyundai Sonata models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The points below are a condensed summary of the information covered in the above illustrations.
+The list below is a summary of the material that was covered above.

-- Drivers under the age of 20 have the highest car insurance rates, with premiums being up to $447 each month if comprehensive and collision insurance is included
+- Teenagers are charged the highest rates, with premiums as much as $447 per month including comprehensive and collision insurance

 Quotes will help you save on Hyundai Sonatas, regardless of whether you’re searching for 2012, 2009, or 2006 Hyundai Sonata trim levels or the cheapest Hyundai 2016 rates.